Debendranath Tagore: Education and work

 Debendranath was actively involved in politics for some time.
 When the British Indian Association was established on 31 October 1851, he was appointed its secretary.
 He tried his best to waive the chowkidari tax of the poor villagers and sent a letter to the British Parliament demanding India's autonomy.
-Debendranath was enthusiastic about the practice of widow marriage, but was opposed to child marriage and polygamy.
+Debendranath was enthusiastic about the practice of widow remarriage, but was opposed to child marriage and polygamy.
 He also made a special contribution to the spread of education.
-In 1867, Radhakanta Dev conferred on him the title of 'Protector of National Religion' and 'Maharshi' by the Brahmo Samaj to protect the Indian youth from the influence of Christianity.
+In 1867, Radhakanta Deb conferred on him the title of 'Protector of National Religion' and 'Maharshi' by the Brahmo Samaj to protect the Indian youth from the influence of Christianity.